maikirakiwi/M-CASE/README.md

 > Near Real-Time processing is in sight and will be built-in to the Recorder's firmware by the end of 2021.

 # Development Build Instructions:
-> The complexity of this project makes it almost impossible to deploy on other machines at a scale.
-As this is only POC for now, I will figure this out later.
+> TBD, I will figure this out later.

 <h4> Oh and make sure to check out the LICENSE before doing anything! </h4>